Saturate/LedWall/README.md

-# LedWall
+# led-wall-server
-A repo to store the code and PoC's of the LedWall
+A tiny node server for displaying gifs on a led screen.